For Immediate Release Contact: Andrew Horning Libertarian candidate for IN08

 But we’re acting like stupid teenage “swatting” and “knockout game” thugs; not at all like rational adult humans.
 We’re acting as though we can use killing force against others with impunity, when in fact, we’ve been hurting ourselves as much as anybody else.

-Our armies are protecting the petrodollar and drug trade, not anything We The People should value.
+Our armies are protecting military industrialists, bankers/ the petrodollar, and drug trade, not anything We The People should value.
 Not freedom; not for anybody.

 And we’ve for some time been lobbing missiles and troops and drones at people and nations who, really, are no threat to us.
 What will we do when China decides to take Taiwan?
-That’s been slowly brewing since 1949, and heating up fast since 2012 and the dictatorship of Xi Jinping made plain that China was already waging war against us and buying up haf the world with our consumer’s money and our governments’ cooperation.
+That’s been slowly brewing since 1949, and heating up fast since 2012, when the dictatorship of Xi Jinping made plain that China was already waging war against us and buying up half the world with our consumer’s money, and our governments’ cooperation.
 What will we do when Russia decides to take Ukraine?
-That’s been Russia’s plan since our broken promises to stop expanding NATO onto Russia’s doorstep in 1994, then accelerating since at least 2013, and certainly since 2014 when Ukraine, spurred on by the USA, pushed for NATO membership, Russia annexed Crimea and began campaigns of hacking, subversion and propaganda.
-How long can we be party to the corruption that’s kept Ukraine out of NATO up to now, without some response from Putin, who we know wants the old USSR back?
-Not very long, I suspect.
+That’s been Russia’s obvious next move since our broken promises to stop expanding NATO onto Russia’s doorstep in 1994 …then accelerating since at least 2013 …and certainly since 2014, when Ukraine, spurred on by the USA, pushed for NATO membership, pushing Russia to annex Crimea and start campaigns of hacking, subversion and propaganda.

+We’re headed toward world war, you know.
+Don’t know when, but the trumpets, drums and war paint are already on stage.
 Will we fight people who can fight back?
 Could we afford to?

 Please note!
 I will soon be using an automated list service to better manage privacy and flow of information.
 If you wish to subscribe to my list, please do so through the subscription link on my website, or send me the contact information you wish to share, and I’ll put you on the list!